JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 That practice misleads voters.
 School districts, of all institutions, should teach and practice proper logic and mathematics, accurate financial analysis, and ethical behavior.

-Voters/taxpayers are voting on amounts in dollars - not guesstimated, inaccurate future tax rates.
+Voters/taxpayers are voting on amounts in dollars - not guesstimated, inaccurate, future tax rates.

 ___